madeline-scyphers/Procyon-Wiki/docs/Factions/Vorex.md

 ## Situation

 Vorex has been an information broker for years.
 Using an Ur artifact, she's developed a massive network for buying and selling information.
-The [Counters Guild](Factions/Counters%20Guild.md) kidnapped her sister to make Vorex access the [Guild of Engineers](Factions/Guild%20of%20Engineers.md)' network.
+The [[Factions/Counters Guild|Factions/Counters Guild]] kidnapped her sister to make Vorex access the [[Factions/Guild of Engineers|Factions/Guild of Engineers]]' network.
 Vorex seeks to free her sister without tipping her hand.

 ## Allies With